simphony/simphony-sqmpy/README.rst

 Using sqmpy
 -----------
-sqmpy is a flask web application therefor it runs like any other flask applications.
-Put the following code in apython file called run.py and run it:
+sqmpy is a flask web application therefore it runs like any other flask applications.
+Put the following code in a python file called run.py and run it:

 ::

     from sqmpy import app
     app.run('0.0.0.0', port=5001, debug=True)

 About Files and Folders, Local or Remote
 ----------------------------------------
 sqmpy will create a *sqmpy.log* and *sqmpy.db* and a staging folder called *staging*.
 The path to these files are